INDIG0N/NYC_air_quality/README.md

 The link to my full presentation is here: https://docs.google.com/presentation/d/1X4Gg43ccbjMOkuUjvKNIsTncLGFi7vYNGIT6HeXv7t8/edit?usp=sharing

-The presentation slides provided here will lagely be focsing on a few main areas in NYC such as Manhattan, Statten Island, and the city as a whole.
+The presentation slides provided here will lagely be focsing on a few main areas in NYC such as Manhattan, Staten Island, and the city as a whole.
 However, graphs for every area noted in the dataset can be found in the images folder.

 ## How to use this repo
 Within the images folder you will find 4 sub-folders, each corresponoding to a different pollutant.
 Ozone (O3), Sulfur Dioxide (SO2), Nitrite (NO2), and general fine particles.
 You will also find a "main" sub-folder, that contains a copies of a few graphs I used for the full presentation for easy access.